masum-abrar/Job-Website/README.md

 <strong> Live Link : </strong> https://job-website-ddf69.web.app/

+<strong> Project Concept: </strong>
+The Job Website is a comprehensive platform designed to connect job seekers with employers, facilitating the job search and application process.
+It serves as a centralized hub where users can explore job listings, apply for positions, and manage their professional profiles.
+The website aims to streamline the recruitment process, provide personalized job recommendations, and offer valuable career resources to users.

+<strong> Technologies Used: </strong>

+* Frontend: React.js
+* Styling: Tailwind CSS
+* Backend : Node.js
+* Database: MongoDB
+* Deployment: Vercle

  <strong> Five points Features and characteristics of My website. </strong>

 * Show single job details